iivchenko/dominos-coding-challenge/README.md

+[Link](doc/implementation-explanations.md) to the document where I (Ivan Ivchenko) provid small setup instructions, explain decisions I made and further improvements/developments I would introduce if I have more time.

 # Introduction
 Thank you for taking the time to do the coding challenge.
 The goal of the challenge is to assess your engineering skills.<br/>
 The base challenge should take you 2 hours, but we would like to encourage you to spend more time on it, so we can better assess your level.